phpbench/tabular/docs/definition.rst

     │ 5.00          │ 7             │ 6             │
     └───────────────┴───────────────┴───────────────┘

-There are a number of default functions and additional functions can be registered.
-See the [xpath functions](xpath_functions.md) chapter for more information.
+See the :doc:`xpath functions <xpath_functions>` chapter for more information on available functions.

 Row Iteration
 -------------

-Above we define single rows, it is possible to iterate over the row object to dynamically create multiple rows.
+Above we define single rows but it is also possible to iterate over the same row object and dynamically create multiple rows.

 With a query
 ~~~~~~~~~~~~